 In general, approved prescribed drugs and medicines are provided by the retail pharmacy (chemist's shop).
 Virtually all pharmacies have agreements with the Health Service Executive (HSE) to provide services under the Primary Care Reimbursement Services scheme.

 GPs may provide drugs and medicines directly to patients if the GP has only one practice centre and it is three miles or more from the nearest retail pharmacist.
 Doctors who dispense drugs and medicines under these arrangements are sometimes called dispensing doctors.

 Hospitals and other specialist institutions may also provide drugs, medicines and aids and appliances directly.

 The rules about when drugs and medicines are free or subsidised are the same regardless of who provides them.

 There is a system in place for the approval and control of drugs.
 The Health Products Regulatory Authority (HPRA) is the authority with responsibility for licensing medicines and testing them for safety, quality and efficacy.
 Drugs must be approved by the HPRA before they can be sold at all.
 HPRA approval does not necessarily mean that the drugs and medicines will be approved for the free and subsidised schemes.
 There are other factors involved in the approval process, including costs.

-Certain items that can be bought over the counter are excluded from the schemes.
-Examples of such products are some painkillers, such as Panadol, Disprin, Solpadeine and Nurofen, vitamin supplements and products for the treatment of baldness.
+Certain items that can be bought over the counter are excluded from the free or subsidised schemes.
+Examples of such products are vitamin supplements, products for the treatment of baldness, and some painkillers, such as Panadol, Disprin, Solpadeine and Nurofen.

 The Health (Pricing and Supply of Medical Goods) Act 2013 allows pharmacists to substitute different versions of some prescribed medicines – often less expensive generic versions of brand name medicines.
 The medicines must be included in a list of interchangeable drugs published by the HPRA.
 The HPRA has published an information leaflet about generic medicines (pdf).